Back to all posts

 Medical Residents and Visiting Clinicians

-Prioritize repeatable routes, sleep, laundry, desk space, and the ability to prepare simple meals.
-Narvarte is usually the first area to compare, followed by Roma Sur or Del Valle depending on the hospital target and schedule.
+Prioritize the repeated route, sleep, laundry, desk space, and a simple meal routine.
+Narvarte is usually the first area to compare, followed by Roma Sur or Doctores depending on the exact hospital entrance and shift pattern.
+For resident-specific tradeoffs, read medical rotation housing in Narvarte, Doctores, and Roma Sur.

 Patient Families